SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 toc: true
 ---

+## The Turkey Economists

+Are our mainstream economists turkeys or flat-worlders?

+### Farmer versus Shooter Models

 Change of pace from recent posts today.
 I revert like a child to hard scifi when depressed and unable to focus.
 [Three Body Problem](https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel))
 was recommended, but sadly it turned out to be very soft scifi.
 Still... it did the job.
 However, it did a little more.
 Since the Netflix version of the novels is now screening, it has entered mainstream pop culture, so that's an opportunity for an MMT activist, physicist and philosopher to draw some major fodder from for writing for popular consumption.

 Geeky stuff out of the way first?